ecostadelle/qipm/README.md

 python cache_tableshift.py
 ```

 This script will download and store the necessary datasets for the experiments.
-Some datasets require credentialized download.
-See [Gardner _et al._ (2023)](https://arxiv.org/abs/2312.07577) for more infomation.
+Some datasets require credentialed download.
+See [Gardner _et al._ (2023)](https://arxiv.org/abs/2312.07577) for more information.

+**Note:** Some datasets are large and may take significant time to download.
+Ensure you have a stable internet connection and enough disk space before proceeding.

 ---